KRFOSS/kali-docs/policy/cookie/index.md

 ### Updates to this Cookie Policy

-You can find out when this Cookie Policy was last amended by checking "[LAST REVISED](#last)" at the top of this page.
+You can find out when this Cookie Policy was last amended by checking "[Last Revised](/docs/policy/cookie/#cookie-policy)" at the top of this page.